iotivity/iotivity-lite/README.rst

 Introduction
 ------------

 IoTivity-Lite is an open-source, reference implementation of the `Open Connectivity Foundation <https://openconnectivity.org/>`_ (OCF) standards for the Internet of Things (IoT).
-Specifically, the stack realizes all the functionalities of the `OCF Core Framework <https://iotivity.org/SIPD/>`_.
+Specifically, the stack realizes all the functionalities of the `OCF Secure IP Device Framework <https://iotivity.org/SIPD/>`_.

 The challenge for the IoT ecosystem is to ensure that devices can connect securely and reliably to the Internet and to each other.
 The Open Connectivity Foundation (OCF), a group of industry leaders have created a `(ISO/IEC) <https://www.iso.org/standard/53238.html>`_ standard specification and certification program to address these challenges.